X-ray diffraction methods for structural diagnostics of materials: progress and achievements

 G.V.
 Fetisov Lomonosov Moscow State University, Department of Chemistry, Leninskie Gory 1, str.
 3, Moscow, 119991, Russian Federation

-The review describes the improvement of X-ray diffractometry at the turn of the 20th and 21st centuries for structural studies, both with the use of traditional continuously radiating X-ray generators and the latest sources of ultrashort and ultra-bright X-ray pulses, which make it possible to investigate the structural dynamics of a condensed matter in a 4D space-time continuum with a resolution of up to a tenth fraction of femtoseconds.
-Mainly new technical means to increase the sensitivity, accuracy and efficiency of X-ray diffraction experiments are discussed: new and promising sources of X-rays, reflective collimating and focusing X-ray optics, fast low-noise and radiation-resistant position sensitive X-ray detectors, and new generation X-ray diffractometers based on these elements.
-The greatest attention is paid to modern technical solutions that ensure university and industrial laboratories to conduct locally the X-ray diffraction studies which previously were considered possible only with synchrotron radiation at international collective use centers.
+Development of X-ray diffractometry at the turn of the 20th and 21st centuries is presented.
+The review covers instrumentation development for structural studies based on the usage of both standard continuously radiating X-ray generators and state-of-the-art sources of ultrashort and ultra-bright X-ray pulses.
+The latter technique enables investigation of the structural dynamics of condensed matter in a 4D space-time continuum with a resolution of up to a tenth of femtosecond.
+New engineering approaches to enhancing sensitivity, accuracy, and efficiency of X-ray diffraction experiments are discussed including new and promising X-rays sources, reflective collimating and focusing X-ray optics, fast low-noise and radiation-resistant position-sensitive X-ray detectors, as well as a new generation of X-ray diffractometers developed based on these elements.
+Presentation is focused on modern engineering solutions that enable academic and applied-research laboratories to perform on-site the X-ray diffraction studies that earlier were only feasible using synchrotron radiation sources at international resource sharing centers.